raeq/awstkit/README.md

 ## reachability

-Useful for performing reachability tests to see if an eni has routing from a source ip address.
+Perform a reachability test to see if an eni has routing from a source ip address.

 Can take a very long time in a large account with many VPCs and enis or instances.
 Use the ```--region``` and ```--vpc_destination``` flags to be more specific.